 The recipe we present today is the winner of the World AeroPress Championship, and it put its creator, Shuichi Sasaki on the first place of the podium.
 Here are the details:

 - Grind the beans slightly coarser than for filter coffee, (grind size is a medium-coarse, less coarse than French press).

-- Rinse a paper filter, and place it in the AeroPress.
+- Rinse a paper filter, and place it in the filter holder.

 - Add 50g of water, to bloom the grounds, (that’s about 1 and ½ oz).